 College of Nursing

-Dr. Cheryl Christ-Libertin, faculty at Walden University College of Health Sciences School of Nursing since 2017, serves as contributing faculty for NURS 6052 Essentials of Evidence-Based Practice and Coordinator for Continuing Nursing Education.
+Dr. Cheryl Christ-Libertin, faculty at Walden University College of Nursing since 2017, serves as contributing faculty for NURS 6052 Essentials of Evidence-Based Practice and Coordinator for Continuing Nursing Education.

 Dr. Christ-Libertin earned an undergraduate (BSN) and master’s degree (MS) from Ohio State University and a Doctor of Nursing Practice (DNP) from Walsh University.
 Nursing practice experience includes specialization in pediatric nursing care as (a) a clinician in the acute care (hematology-oncology, neurosurgery case, management), primary care, and home palliative care settings; (b) a case manager, staff development specialist, research coordinator, and evidence-based practice mentor; and (3) an educator including undergraduate clinical instructor, Arts in Hospitals, and Interprofessional Collaboration.